 Low Carb Raspberry Lemon Cream Cakes are small bites of tender, sweet lemon cake topped with a raspberry glaze.
 This is not a tangy lemon cake but rather a creamy lemon and vanilla flavor.
 Easy to make, low carb, gluten free, and oh so good!

-So, I was making a lemon pound cake for Southern Saturdays on my other blog and smelling all of that lemon made me really crave a cake of my own!
+So, I was making a lemon pound cake the other day and smelling all of that lemon made me really crave a cake of my own!
 The recipe called for chia seeds and I decided right then that I was going to try to make a low carb version.
-I checked around for something similar and found these Lemon Ricotta Bundt Cakes on Carolyn’s blog, All Day I Dream about Food.
-I used them as a guideline because everything she does comes out perfectly.

 I always make my low carb foods in small portions because I am the only one in my family that eats low carb.
 I love seeing the beautiful big low carb cakes and full casseroles on Pinterest but honestly that would not work around here.
 These little cakes, muffins, or whatever you want to call them, slip easily into a freezer container and you can freeze them for up to three months — probably more.
 That way you can enjoy them when you want to without worrying about half of them going bad.